 - Cut up the chicken: Remove the cooked chicken from the soup and allow it to cool for a few minutes so that it is easy to handle.
 Remove the chicken from the bone and chop it into bite size pieces, then return the meat to the soup.

 - Cook the Tortellini: In a separate pan bring water to a boil.
 Add the tortellini and cook for 3-5 minutes or until they float to the top of the water.
 Drain the tortellini and add then to the soup.

 - To get the same flavor that you would in the stove top method, go ahead and brown the chicken in a skillet.
-If you don’t have time your can skip this step.
+If you don’t have time you can skip this step.

-- Heat 1 tablespoon of olive oil in the slow cooker and add the carrots, onion and celery and mix well.
+- Heat 1 tablespoon of olive oil in the crockpot and add the carrots, onion and celery and mix well.

 - Add the chicken and the remaining ingredients, except the tortellini, to the slow cooker and set it to low heat for 6 hours.